-6. Pay registration fees and meet a minimum capital requirements for opening a brokerage business (Broker-dealer applicants and registrants must have and maintain the minimum net capital required by Securities and Exchange Commission Rule 15c3-1 and comply with SEC Rule 15c3-3 governing customer protection, reserves and custody of securities).
+6. Pay registration fees and meet minimum capital requirements for opening a brokerage business (Broker-dealer applicants and registrants must have and maintain the minimum net capital required by Securities and Exchange Commission Rule 15c3-1 and comply with SEC Rule 15c3-3 governing customer protection, reserves and custody of securities).

 8. Find liquidity partners, clearing company(s) that will clear your trades.
-(A clearing company will look for your to deliver a certain trading volume per month: e.g. a total amount of lots your clients will be able to trade each month).
+(A clearing company will look for you to deliver a certain trading volume per month: e.g. a total amount of lots your clients will be able to trade each month).

 Every step will include a set of documents to be prepared as well as qualifications to be passed.
-The package of requirements will depend on a jurisdiction where you choose to register a company.
+The package of requirements will depend on the jurisdiction where you choose to register a company.

-– financial solvency;
+– financial solvency

-– conviction of a crime;
+– conviction of a crime

-– evidence of past inequitable or fraudulent business practices in the sale of securities.
+– evidence of past inequitable or fraudulent business practices in the sale of securities

 Related documents and links: